 Let’s take a look at what her educational experience may have been like.

 History of the Nursing Program

-In the 19th century, hospitals were considered the place where the poor went to die.
-The middle class and wealthy hired nurses who took care of the sick and injured at home.
+In the 19th century, hospitals were considered where the poor went to die.
+The middle class and wealthy hired nurses who cared for the sick and injured at home.
 In the days before germ theory and modern sterilization methods, death rates were considerably higher for those who were nursed in hospitals as opposed to at home.

 Public hospitals became more common by 1900 and began serving the middle class.
 Wards had multiple beds, but a patient could pay for a semi-private or private room.
 The insane and those with contagious diseases were housed separately.

 The Alumnae Association of the Toronto General Hospital Training School of Nurses was formed in 1901.
 The school then had 347 graduates.
 Alumnae were given a pin with the image of a pomegranate plant.
 It bore the words UT Prosem, Latin for “that I may be of service”.

 As the decade went on, nursing gained great strides toward being considered a serious profession.
 In 1904, the Graduate Nurses Association of Ontario was founded.
 Four years later, both the Canada National Association of Trained Nurses and the International Council of Nurses were established.

 Prior to 1913, Toronto General Hospital was located at the corner of Gerrard St. and Sumach St.

-During World War One, 180 alumnae served in the war.
+During World War I, 180 alumnae served in the war.
 They trained in Niagara-on-the-Lake and nicknamed their hospital Niagara-on-the-Lake General Hospital.

 The Student Experience

 In 1881, the nursing program was a two-year course.
 This expanded to three years in 1896.
 During the third year, students worked in the hospital.

 - Practical nursing